50 Running Terms: Terminology All Runners Should Know

 #7: Dreadmill

-A cheeky running term for the treadmill, said to encapsulate the love-hate relationship of this exercise machine.
-Most runners would rather run outside than run on the treadmill.
+This is a cheeky running term for the treadmill that is said to encapsulate the love-hate relationship of this exercise machine.
+Most runners would rather run outside than run inside on the treadmill.

 #8: Form